Skip to main content

 • Homelessness – Legal Issues (with virtual appearances)

 • Hon.
-Judge Lisa G. Colbert, Judge, Chatham County Superior Court, Savannah, GA
+Lisa G. Colbert, Judge, Chatham County Superior Court, Savannah, GA

 • Matt Wechter, Supervising Attorney, San Diego Public Defender, San Diego, CA